mdeguzis/documents/systems-engineer/hadoop/readme.md

 ## Tez

 * Customizable and extensible framework/API for building high performance batch and interactive data processing applications, coordinated by YARN in Apache Hadoop
+* Based on expressing a computation as a dataflow graph (DAG - Directed Acyclic Graph)
 * Speeds up MapReduce while maintaining MapReduces's scaling paradigm
 * Used by Hive and Pig
 * Extensible and embeddable, providing the fit-to-purpose freedom to express highly optimized data processing applications and giving them an advantage over end-user-facing engines such as MapReduce and Spark

+## Stinger and Stinger.next

+* Started to enable Hive to support an even broader range of use cases at larger scale
+* Focused on bringing Hive beyond its batch roots to support interactive queries – all with a common SQL access layer.
+* Real-time access in Hive while also bringing support for transactional capabilities

 # Ambari